Sisters of St. Joseph: Other foundations

-The Sisters of St. Joseph of Saint-Vallier were instituted in 1683 at Saint-Vallier, France, by the Abbey of Saint-Vallier, who would later become Quebec City's second bishop.
-They had originally been part of the large Congregation of St. Joseph that was founded in 1650 at Puy en Velay.
-Upon the creation of their order, the Sisters took charge of the small hospital in Saint-Vallier.
+The Sisters of St. Joseph of Saint-Vallier were instituted in 1683 at Saint-Vallier, France, when Jean-Baptiste de La Croix de Chevrières de Saint-Vallier, who would later become the second bishop of Quebec, invited some sisters from Le-Puy-en-Velay.
+The sisters took charge of the small hospital in Saint-Vallier.
 The congregation survived the French Revolution because of its small size and state of destitution.
 But the Combes Laws (1901 and 1904) closed the schools of the religious communities and forbade the sisters from teaching.
 One sister who had come from Quebec, Thérèse de Jésus (Cécile Drolet), suggested to the Mother General that the congregation find a new home in Canada.
-She was sent to Quebec City in April 1903 and presented a request to Monsignor Bégin, who approved the congregation's move to his diocese.
+She was sent to Quebec City in April 1903 and presented a request to Archbishop Louis-Nazaire Bégin, who approved the congregation's move to his diocese.